superfly/docs/gpus/getting-started-gpus.html.md

 You don't need to install any `cuda-drivers` packages in the Docker image, but you'll want some subset of [NVIDIA's GPU-accelerated libraries](https://developer.nvidia.com/gpu-accelerated-libraries)—`libcublas-12-2` (linear algebra) and `libcudnn8` (deep-learning primitives) are a common combination, along with [`cuda-nvcc`](https://developer.nvidia.com/cuda-llvm-compiler)  for compiling stuff with CUDA support.

 In general, you'll install NVIDIA libs using your Linux package manager.
-In a Python environment it's possible to skip system-wide installation and use pip packages instead.
+In a Python environment, it's possible to skip system-wide installation and use pip packages instead.

 Tips:

 -  Be deliberate about how much cruft you put in your Docker image.
 Avoid meta-packages like `cuda-runtime-*`.
 - `cuda-libraries-12-2` is a convenient, but bulky, start.
-Once you know what libs are needed at build and runtime, please pick accordingly to optimize final image size.
+Once you know what libs are needed at build and runtime, pick accordingly to optimize final image size.
 - Use multi-stage docker builds as much as possible.

 To install packages from NVIDIA repos, you'll need the `ca-certificates` and `cuda-keyring` packages first.